 Three episodes you should check out from Risky Business:

 The Unsupervised Learning Podcast is hosted by Daniel Miessler, an information security professional and writer.
-Miessler digests three to five hours of reading about information security, technology, and people into a concise, 15 to 30-minute summarized podcast every week.
+Miessler digests five to twenty hours of reading books and articles and listening to podcasts about information security, technology, and people into a concise, summarized podcast of the latest happenings every week.
 There are dozens of podcasts in the Unsupervised Learning archive, providing a plethora of insights in a brief, entertaining format.

 Three episodes you should check out from Unsupervised Learning:

-Rafal Los, James Jardine, and Michael Santarcangelo team up to deliver the Down the Security Rabbithole podcast, a weekly podcast first introduced in 2011.
+Rafal Los and James Jardine team up to deliver the Down the Security Rabbithole podcast, a weekly podcast first introduced in 2011.
 The podcast focuses on security from a business perspective and features regular guests who speak on current news and offer expert insights on the latest information security trends and happenings.

 Three episodes you should check out from Down the Security Rabbit Hole:

 - DtSR Episode 343 - The 31st Human Right

 - DtSR Episode 339 - Insuring Against Acts of Cyber War

 - DtSR Episode 338 - Failure of Risk Management